May 17th, 2018

 Baroness Cox receives answers to her written questions on Sudan

-Baroness Cox (crossbench) posed questions to the UK Government about foreign relations and freedom of religion in Sudan.
-Lord Ahmad of Wimbledon (Conservative) responded.
+Baroness Cox (crossbench) posed questions to the UK Government about foreign relations and freedom of religion in Sudan, as well as immigration from the Horn of Africa.
+Lord Ahmad of Wimbledon (Conservative) and Baroness Williams of Trafford (Conservative) responded.

 To ask Her Majesty’s Government what assessment they have made of the most recent round of discussions in the UK–Sudan Strategic Dialogue.